Donate Now

 BenfoTeam scientists have found that thiamine (vitamin B1) does not enter the brains of people with early Alzheimer’s disease despite having a sufficient supply of thiamine in their blood.

-Fortunately, there is also evidence that this problem with thiamine in the brain may be overcome by boosting the amount of thiamine in the blood far above usual levels.
-Benfotiamine, a lab-made version of thiamine, is the drug being tested in the BenfoTeam trial.
+Fortunately, there is also evidence that this problem with thiamine in the brain may be overcome by increasing the amount of thiamine in the blood far above usual levels.
+The BenfoTeam trial is testing a lab-made version of thiamine, benfotiamine.
+BenfoTeam tests if increasing thiamine in the blood slows cognitive decline in people with early Alzheimer’s disease, including mild cognitive impairment and mild dementia.

 Enroll Here